-Biom'up granted FDA approval for its HEMOBLAST Bellows Laparoscopic Applicator
+Biom'up Granted FDA Approval for Its HEMOBLAST Bellows Laparoscopic Applicator

 - The market opportunity for HEMOBLAST will increase by more than 400,000 surgical procedures annually in the U.S. alone

-SAINT-PRIEST, FRANCE / ACCESSWIRE / January 22, 2019 / Biom'up (the "Company"), specializing in surgical hemostasis, has announced that the U.S. Food and Drug Administration (FDA) has granted marketing approval for its HEMOBLAST Bellows Laparoscopic Applicator for all minimally-invasive procedures.
+Biom'up (Paris:BUP) (the "Company"), specializing in surgical hemostasis, has announced that the U.S. Food and Drug Administration (FDA) has granted marketing approval for its HEMOBLAST Bellows Laparoscopic Applicator for all minimally-invasive procedures.
 Biom'up submitted the premarket approval (PMA) supplement to the FDA in July, 2018.
 The FDA completed its response within the standard 180 days, for this type of supplement, applicable when no challenge is raised, demonstrating the quality of the Company's regulatory work.

 The HEMOBLAST Bellows Laparoscopic Applicator offers a quick and simple delivery of the HEMOBLAST powder to bleeding sites in minimally invasive surgeries.
 The 35cm long polycarbonate applicator fits easily into the existing applicator and delivers HEMOBLAST powder to minimally invasive bleeding sites in under one minute.
 HEMOBLAST Bellows is the only surgical hemostatic agent approved by the FDA based on the validated Spot Grade Surface Bleeding Severity Scale (SBSS), which demonstrates its ability to control a range of bleeding from minimal (oozing), mild (pooling) and moderate (flowing) bleeding.
 HEMOBLAST Bellows is proven to control bleeding with flow rates up to 117 mL per minute.